qiime2/dev-docs/source/storing-data/types.rst

 Suppose we were interested in modeling a system in which there were *hands*, *utensils* and *tasks*.
 We are trying to determine which *utensils* can be used to complete which *tasks*.
 Here *utensils* are like QIIME 2 :term:`artifacts<Artifact>` and *tasks* are QIIME 2 :term:`actions<Action>`.
-Imagine then, that this, hand unlike yours or mine, is not intelligent and will grasp anything to carry out its work without further consideration.
+Imagine then, that this hand (unlike yours or mine) is not intelligent and will grasp anything to carry out its work without further consideration.
 The *hand* then, represents the computer.

 To make this example more concrete, let's suppose we wanted to write a note.
-We provide to the hand, a fork and ask it to return to us, a note.
+We provide to the hand a fork, and ask it to return to us a note.
 Accepting the fork, the hand blithely tears the paper into shreds and hands you what remains, considering its mission to be complete.

 This is not ideal.